Ford Galaxy (2015-2023) Review

 Overall verdict on the Ford Galaxy

 "Judged on being a seven-seater, the Ford Galaxy would get close to top marks.
-The flexible seating arrangement is superb, while there’s enough space for seven adults to sit in comfort.
-It’s also reasonably good to drive, with enough toys to make life as a ‘mum or dad taxi driver’ a more pleasurable experience."
+The flexible seating arrangement was superb, and there was enough space for seven adults to sit comfortably.
+It was also reasonably good to drive, with enough toys to make life as a ‘mum or dad taxi driver’ more pleasurable."

 Ford has honed the Galaxy to within an inch of perfection during its three decades of existence.
-The latest version of the seven-seat MPV in this review might not be the most fashionable or desirable vehicle on the planet, but if you need a car like this, the Galaxy is arguably the best of the breed.
+The seven-seat MPV might not be the most fashionable or desirable vehicle on the planet, but if you need a car like this, the Galaxy is still arguably the best of the breed.

-Launched in 2015, and given a minor facelift in 2019, the Ford Galaxy majors on space, practicality and flexibility, with seating for seven adults.
-This gives it the edge over the raft of ‘5+2’ MPVs and SUVs on sale these days, while many MPVs that do offer this amount of space are based on vans (the Galaxy is based on the Ford Mondeo underneath).
+Launched in 2015, and given a minor facelift in 2019, the Ford Galaxy majored in space, practicality and flexibility, with seating for seven adults.
+This gave it the edge over the raft of ‘5+2’ MPVs and SUVs on sale back then, while many MPVs that offered this amount of space were based on vans (the Galaxy was based on the Ford Mondeo underneath).

-Main rivals for the Ford Galaxy that aren't based on vans include the Seat Alhambra, Volkswagen Sharan and Citroen Grand C4 Spacetourer.
-Van-based alternatives include the Volkswagen Caravelle, Vauxhall Vivaro Life and Mercedes V-Class.
+While it retired in 2023, the Ford Galaxy's main rivals, that aren't based on vans, included the Seat Alhambra, Volkswagen Sharan and Citroen Grand C4 Spacetourer.
+Van-based alternatives included the Volkswagen Caravelle, Vauxhall Vivaro Life and Mercedes V-Class.

-Key to the Galaxy's appeal is a flexible seating arrangement, which provides up to 2339 litres of space if you don’t require the five rear seats.
-Even in seven-seat mode, there’s a generous 300 litres of luggage room available, with 1301 litres on offer in five-seat mode.
-Throw into the mix a plethora of storage bins, pockets and cubbies, and you’ve got the makings of one of the most practical cars you can buy.
+Key to the Galaxy's appeal was its flexible seating arrangement, which provided up to 2339 litres of space if you don’t require the five rear seats.
+Even in seven-seat mode, there was a generous 300 litres of luggage room available, with 1301 litres on offer in five-seat mode.
+Throw into the mix a plethora of storage bins, pockets and cubbies, and it had the makings of one of the most practical cars you could buy.

-It’s also well-equipped, with the entry-level Zetec trim packed with lots of standard equipment.
-Titanium trim (the only trim available to order new in 2022) adds a few more luxuries, albeit for a higher price.
-The Galaxy might look expensive on paper, but when you consider the standard kit and practicality on offer, it begins to make more sense.
+It was also well-equipped, with the entry-level Zetec trim packed with lots of standard equipment.
+Titanium trim (the only trim available to order new in 2022) added a few more luxuries, albeit for a higher price.

-Because it’s based on the Ford Mondeo, the Galaxy is actually pretty good to drive.
-The smaller S-Max MPV remains the dynamic hero, but the Galaxy offers a comfortable ride, sharp steering and a surprising lack of body roll when cornering.
-The S-Max is more fun to drive, but the gap isn’t as wide as the brochures might lead you to believe.
+Because it’s based on the Ford Mondeo, it was actually pretty good to drive.
+The smaller S-Max MPV remains the dynamic hero, but the Galaxy offered a comfortable ride, sharp steering and a surprising lack of body roll when cornering.
+The S-Max was more fun to drive, but the gap isn’t as wide as the brochures might lead you to believe.

 It’s also remarkably refined, with very little wind and road noise, even on the motorway.
 Cover the badge on the steering wheel and you’d be forgiven for thinking you were driving something built by a premium manufacturer.
 It really is that good.

 What’s the catch?
-Well, the styling is bordering on frumpy, although the facelift of 2019 has given the Galaxy a slightly sharper look.
-It also has a questionable image – your friends and family will think you’ve started an airport taxi business.
+Well, its styling is now rather frumpy, although the facelift of 2019 gave the Galaxy a slightly sharper look.
+It still has a questionable image – your friends and family will think you’ve started an airport taxi business.

 Beyond that, we’re starting to struggle.
-The cabin space is excellent, it’s quiet and comfortable on the move, and it comes loaded with a long list of standard kit.
+The cabin space is still excellent today, it’s quiet and comfortable on the move, and it comes loaded with a long list of standard kit.
 It’s almost completely devoid of flair and excitement, but the Galaxy is a car you buy with your head and not your heart.

 Early examples of the Galaxy are cheap, but we’d recommend buying a more recent model.
 An update in 2018 ushered in an improved range of engines and transmissions, while the 2019 facelift improved the overall package.